HumanSignal/label-studio/docs/source/guide/storage.md

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](/api#operation/api_storages_localfiles_sync_create).

 #### Add storage with the Label Studio API

 You can also create a storage connection using the Label Studio API.
 - See [Create new import storage](/api#operation/api_storages_localfiles_create) then [sync the import storage](/api#operation/api_storages_localfiles_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_localfiles_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_localfiles_sync_create).

 ### Set up local storage with Docker

-If you're using Label Studio in Docker, you need to mount the local directory that you want to access as a volume when you start the Docker container.
+If you are using Label Studio in Docker, you need to mount the local directory that you want to access as a volume when you start the Docker container.
 See [Run Label Studio on Docker and use local storage](start.html#Run-Label-Studio-on-Docker-and-use-local-storage).

 ## Troubleshoot CORS and access problems

 Troubleshoot some common problems when using cloud or external storage with Label Studio.

 ### I can't see the data in my tasks

 Check your web browser console for errors.

 - If you see CORS problems, make sure you have CORS set up properly.